MICCAI22/fmri_nf/README.md

 ## mock dataset demo

-since out data is confidential, we provide code to create a mock dataset - containing all the data one needs to run out network, only with random instead of real measured values.
+since out data is confidential, we provide code to create a mock dataset - containing all the data one needs to run our network, only with random instead of real measured values.

 ### steps